Reduced timetables for pupils

 7. Find an example of effective practice from the DfE

-When can we use reduced timetables for pupils?
+When can you use part-time timetables for pupils?

 There must be exceptional circumstances

-Because pupils of compulsory school age are entitled to a full-time education, reduced or part-time timetables are only allowed in exceptional circumstances, where:
+Because pupils of compulsory school age are entitled to a full-time education, part-time (reduced) timetables are only allowed in exceptional circumstances, where:

-• There's a specific need for a pupil – for example, a medical condition prevents them from attending full-time education and a part-time timetable is part of a planned re-integration
+• There's a specific need for a pupil – e.g. a medical condition prevents them from attending full-time education and a part-time timetable helps them access as much education as possible

 • It's in the pupil's best interests

-• It's on a temporary basis, stating when they're expected to return to school full time.
+• It's on a temporary basis, stating a proposed end date when they're expected to return to school full time (this can be extended as part of a review – see the section 'review the pupil's provision regularly' below).
 It must not be a long-term solution